 V4L2 driver uses the VRFB buffers for rotation.
 Because of the limitation of the VRFB engine these buffers are quite big in size.
-Size of the VRFB buffers is listed in buffer managment section.
+Please refer to the Buffer Management section for required and allocated size of the VRFB buffers.
 VRFB buffers are allocated by driver during vidioc_reqbufs ioctl if the rotation is enabled and freed during vidioc_streamoff.
-But under heavy system load memory fragmentation may occur and VFRB buffer allocation may fail.
+But under heavy system load, memory fragmentation may occur and VFRB buffer allocation may fail.
 To address this issue V4L2 driver provides command line argument to allocate the VRFB buffers at driver init time and buffers will be freed when driver is unloaded.
-Command line argument is vid1_static_vrfb_alloc and vid2_static_vrfb_alloc for video1 and video2 nodes respectively.